 The simplest way to imagine a “security area” is a kindergarten “sandbox”.
-Every Twproject entity such tasks, resource, roles, issues, type etc. “lives” inside the sandbox boundaries.
+Every Twproject entity such projects, resource, roles, ToDos, type etc. “lives” inside the sandbox boundaries.

 The installer creates a default area, and normally you should not need any more.